+Let us now consider the decay of correlations and clustering properties in the tilted state.
 The transfer matrix~\eqref{eq:app_transfer} enables an efficient method for calculation of local operators that act in the bulk of the spin chain, i.e., far from the boundaries, which will eventually be sent to infinity as the thermodynamic limit is taken.
 The expectation value of a local operator $\bs O$ acting on the sites $j,\ldots j+r-1$, where $r\ge 1$ is its range, reads

 We have used $s_1=s'_1$ and $s_L=s'_L$ to cancel the phases coming from the coefficients~\eqref{eq:app_recurrence_solution}.
 This is possible since spins in positions $1$ and $L$ are not affected by the action of $\bs O$: